CP Factor Model for Dynamic Tensors: Applications

 \section{Applications}

-In this section, we demonstrate the use of TFM-cp model using the taxi traffic data set used in \cite{chen2021factor}.
+In this section, we demonstrate the use of TFM-cp model using the taxi traffic data set used in \cite{chen2022factor}.
 The data set was collected by the Taxi \& Limousine Commission of New York City, and published at {\rm https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page.} Within Manhattan Island, it contains 69 predefined pick-up and drop-off zones and 24 hourly period for each day from January 1, 2009 to December 31, 2017.
-The total number of rides moving among the zones within each hour is recorded, yielding a $\cX_t \in \R^{69\times 69\times 24}$ tensor for each day, using the hour of day as the third dimension due to the persistent daily pattern.
-We study business day and non-business day separately and ignore the gaps created by the separation.
-The length of the business-day series is 2,262, and that of the non-business-day is 1,025.
+The total number of rides moving among the zones within each hour is recorded, yielding a $\cX_t \in \R^{69\times 69\times 24}$ tensor for each day, using the hour of day as the third dimension.